 (i) Monetary provision for the decommissioning of facilities, including closure and decommissioning plans from the start of the operation.
 The plans should be updated continually.

-4. Social contract on natural resources
+4. Social engagement

 (a) Human rights-based protocols to prevent child and forced labour and safeguard employee rights;